 Isn't it already OK?

 やい is used to harshly call out for someone.
-It may also be used as an interjection instead of as a final particle.
-It may also be used to show a curt statement.
+It may also make a curt statement.

 It's not me!